drmshakeel/drmshakeel.github.io/_news/announcement_6.md

 related_posts: false
 ---

-:scroll: 1 co-authored paper accepted at [IEEE ASRU 2023](https://signalprocessingsociety.org/blog/asru-2023-2023-ieee-automatic-speech-recognition-and-understanding-workshop)
+:scroll: A co-authored paper has been accepted at [IEEE ASRU 2023](https://signalprocessingsociety.org/blog/asru-2023-2023-ieee-automatic-speech-recognition-and-understanding-workshop)